cybertec-postgresql/pg_show_plans/README.md

 ## Change Log
+ - 10 Apr, 2020: Version 1.0 RC3 Released.
+Supported Streaming Replication.
+This extension can be run on the standby server since this version.
  - 26 Mar, 2020: Version 1.0 RC2 Released.
 Added pgsp_format_json() and pgsp_format_text(); deleted the parameter `show_level`.
  - 21 Dec, 2019: Version 1.0 RC Released.
 Supported versions from 9.1 to 9.4.
  - 16 Aug, 2019: Version 0.8 Released.
 Supported the parameter:max_plan_length.